Light-Up! Night honorees named for 2025 Nights of Lights

 Join The Society

 The Menorcan Cultural Society welcomes anyone who is of Menorcan ancestry or is interested in supporting Menorcan culture and history.
 We are involved in a number of activities throughout the year which are listed on the Events page.
-If you are interested in membership please fill out the form on the Join page.
+If you are interested in membership, please print out the form, fill it out and mail it to The Menorcan Cultural Society, P.O.
+Box 3565 St. Augustine, FL 32085